Rule 4123-17-03.2 | Experience modification cap.

 (1) Where a transfer of experience occurs pursuant to rule 4123-17-02 of the Administrative Code, the resulting EM is not subject to limitation under this rule unless one of the following apply:

-(a) The transfer is a combination as a result of bankruptcy proceedings, when the transaction is a change in risk number without any change in exposure; or
+(a) The transfer is a combination as a result of bankruptcy proceedings, when the transaction is a change in policy number without any change in exposure; or

 (b) A base-rated successor wholly or partially succeeds a single policy.